 This year marks the 50th anniversary of the first manned moon landing.
 The event is one of the most important moments in the history of the world – and also for watchmaking, as the Omega Speedmaster strapped to Buzz Aldrin’s wrist became the first watch worn on the moon.
-To commemorate the event that helped make their brand an icon, Omega is launching another stratospheric timepiece, the Speedmaster Apollo 11 50th Anniversary Limited Edition.
+To commemorate the event that helped make their brand an icon, Omega is launching another stratospheric timepiece, the Omega Speedmaster Apollo 11 50th Anniversary Limited Edition.

 The Omega Speedmaster Apollo 11 50th Anniversary Limited Edition (Image: Omega).